Weakly globular double categories and weak units: Fair -categories

-\end{remark} \begin{lemma} Let $F:X\rw Y$ be a morphism in $\fair{2}$ which is levelwise equivalence of categories (i.e. $F_{\un}$ is an equivalence of categories for all $\un\in\zuDop$).
+\item [(ii)] $\p{1}f$ is an equivalence of categories. \end{itemize} \end{definition} \begin{lemma} Let $F:X\rw Y$ be a morphism in $\fair{2}$ which is levelwise equivalence of categories (i.e. $F_{\eta}$ is an equivalence of categories for all $\eta\in\zuDop$).
 Then $F$ is a $2$-equivalence. \end{lemma} \begin{proof} Since $X_0,Y_0$ are discrete, $F_0$ is an isomorphism.
 Thus

 Since $\ds X_1=\uset{a,b\in X_0}{\cop}X(a,b)$ and $F_1$ is an equivalence of categories, it follows that $X(a,b)\rw Y(Fa,Fb)$ is an equivalence of categories for all $a,b\in X_0$.
-Also, since $F_n$ is an equivalence of categories for all $n\in\zDopm$, $pF_n=(\p{1}F)_n$ is a bijection.
+Also, since $F_n$ is an equivalence of categories for all $[n]\in\zDopm$, $pF_n=(\p{1}F)_n$ is a bijection.
 Therefore $\p{1}F$ is an isomorphism.
 By definition, it follows that $F$ is a $2$-equivalence.

 \end{proof}